 - Antibiotic use changes the vaginal flora and promotes colonisation of the genital tract with E. coli, resulting in subsequent increased risk of UTI.

-- Genetic component to risk - increased incidence of UTI in the immediate female relatives of women with recurrent UTI (also supported by the fact that UTIs are 3-4 times more likely to occur in women with certain blood groups).
+- Genetic component to risk - increased incidence of UTI in the immediate female relatives of women with recurrent UTI, and associated genes have been identified.

-A UTI can present with a range of symptoms, or may be totally asymptomatic and diagnosed only on routine dip testing.
+A urinary tract infection in adults can present with a range of symptoms, or may be totally asymptomatic and diagnosed only on routine dipstick testing.
 The presenting symptoms will vary with the age and sex of the patient and also with the severity and site of the infection but may include:

 The differential diagnosis will depend on the presenting symptoms:

 - Many of the symptoms of a UTI can be seen in women with urethral syndrome who have no bacterial infection or in postmenopausal women with atrophic vaginitis and urethritis.